 Need some more inspiration to get started?
 Here are 3 reasons why you should start kettlebell workouts today as recommended by a British Kettlebell Champion.

-Best kettlebells to buy in 2022
+Best kettlebells to buy right now

 Admittedly the Bowflex SelectTech 840 Kettlebell looks more like an actual kettle than a home weight, but don't let the looks deceive you.
 Under the plastic shell, you'll find a set a weights which you can adjust with the dial on the top, making it easier to switch weights between exercises.

 As in the case with most one-size-fits all solutions, the Bowflex SelectTech 840 Kettlebell is trying to appeal to all whilst fails to please the individuals; it is definitely more space saving than having six different kettlebells laying around in your one-bed flat, but it is also rather bulky, making it a bit less convenient to work out with doing one handed moves.

 Saying that, it is not all that difficult to get used to the shape and the size of the Bowflex SelectTech 840 Kettlebell and despite its obvious drawbacks, it should probably be the go-to kettlebell to anyone with limited space in their homes.

 The Bowflex SelectTech 840 Kettlebell is especially suited for two-handed exercises, like the kettlebell swing, but you can also easily use it for single leg deadlifts too.
 Some might feel a bit less inclined to use the Bowflex SelectTech 840 Kettlebell for overhead exercises due to the bottom of the being open – exposing the weight plates inside – you can doctor this by holding the handle firmly and pointing it away from you as you move the kettlebell.

 Read our full Bowflex SelectTech 840 Kettlebell review